tariqmuhammad-dev/Mobile-App-Portfolio/README.md

 Here's the updated Android Projects section with your two apps:

+Here's the updated Android Projects section with your two new apps added:

 ### 🟢 Android Projects

 | Project Name | Description | Key Technologies | Play Store / Download |